blamichhane314/blamichhane314.github.io/README.md

 ## About Me

 I am a second-year PhD student at the University of Nevada, Reno (Statistics and Data Science).
+I graduated with a Bachelor's degree in Mathematics from Youngstown State University in 2022.

 ## Research Interests